tugascript/keyword-extraction-rs/README.md

 This is a simple NLP library with a list of algorithms related to keyword extraction:

 - Tokenizer for tokenizing text;
-- TF-IDF for calculating the importance of a word in a document;
+- TF-IDF for calculating the importance of a word in one or more documents;
 - Co-occurrence for calculating relationships between words within a specific window size;
-- RAKE for extracting keywords from a document;
+- RAKE for extracting key phrases from a document;

 And more to come!
 This library is still in development, and is part of a blog series on [dev.to](https://dev.to/tugascript).

+## Features

+The full list of intended features before publishing this library on crates.io is as follows:

+- Helper modules:
+  - [x] Tokenizer
+  - [x] Co-occurrence
+- Keyword extraction algorithms:
+  - [x] TF-IDF (Needs modifications, a.k.a support for single document and non-processed text)
+  - [x] RAKE
+  - [ ] YAKE
+  - [ ] TextRank
+  - [ ] KEA

 ## Usage